kszhss/kszhss/README.md

 - ⚡ Fun fact: ...
 -->

-- ✨ I'm `Khofifah` from Team 2 Section Khatulistiwa.
+- ✨ I'm `Khofifah`.
-- 🌱 I’m currently learning `Software Engineering`.
+- ✨ I’m fresh graduate majoring in information systems and interested in data analysis.
+Have learning and work experience in the field of data processing and analysis.
+Have good analytical and time management skills.